kmethi2/ECON-104/README.md

 * This course covered topics such as Heteroskedasticity, Multivariate Regression, Instrumental Variables, Panel Data and Binary and Dependent Models, and Regularization.

 * There are three projects I worked on using R. The first project dealt with taking a dataset and using different methods to create the best regression model.
-The second project dealt with fitting the best model to a time series dataset.
+The second project dealt with fitting the best ARDL model to a time series dataset.
 The third project dealt with fitting models to Panel Data and Binary/Dependent data.

 * We found our own datasets to use for these projects.